nktnet1/sync-request-curl/ROADMAP.md

   an automatically generated zero length.
 This intentionally fixes the permissive Node/`then-request` behaviour in accordance with RFC 9110 section 8.6.
 Multipart is unchanged because libcurl owns the final encoded form size.
+- `v1.0.43-http-protocol-restriction.patch` restricts initial request targets
+  and manually followed redirects to absolute HTTP(S) URLs before native transport.
+Schemeless targets no longer reach libcurl's protocol guessing, and schemes such as `file:` or FTP are rejected consistently with the Node `http-basic` transport boundary.
+- `v1.0.44-disable-ambient-proxy-env.patch` explicitly disables libcurl's
+  environment-proxy discovery for the native transport, preventing process variables such as `http_proxy`, `HTTPS_PROXY`, and `ALL_PROXY` from silently changing routing.
+Proxy support remains reserved for the explicit roadmap option rather than ambient process state.

 Do not replace these behaviours with a response-body-only cache or move retry and redirect orchestration into the native transport; those choices are